 Don’t believe them when they offer you a ride there.
 Not everyone will say they can take you, but some will.
 They aren’t actually allowed to.
 Go out to the main road and get a Jeepney.
 It’s only 25 pesos and also your only option.

 Congratulations!
 You made it to Cadiz!
 Now, you need to take a tricycle to the bus terminal.
 Fear not, there will be a zillion drivers to take you.
 This is not their first rodeo.
 This doesn’t take too long and should only cost 25 pesos per person, give or take, depending on the number of people they squish onto it.
-We had eight.
+We had eight plus our stuff.
 There are plenty of buses to choose from once you get there, most are going to the same place, Bacolod, which is where you need to go to catch the next ferry.
 The bus was 95 pesos and took about an hour and a half.
 If you take a non-direct bus, it may take longer.

 You made it to the ferry!
 Well done!
 This ferry should only cost 150 pesos for non air-con, but we sat in there anyways and no one said anything.
 This part is pretty easy.
 If you get seasick, take Dramamine or something.
 It is not a steady boat.
 The good news is, it only takes about 45 minutes to get to Iloilo.